 The autochromatic plate that records color is yet made only by the inventor, Antoine Lumiere of Paris, and is imported by the few American photographers who have employed it successfully.
 Its use is quite simple, as an ordinary camera may be employed, but the difficulty is in gauging the exact length of time required in the exposure and in preventing the colors from running in the process of development.

-One problem remains
+One problem with this color photography process remains

 “Lumiere is working now on the problem of transferring the color image to paper,” said Mr Maurer, “and I should not be surprised to hear any day that he had succeeded.
 The sensitized paper that will take the color impression and retain it is not an impossible thing.”